Democratic Party (Yugoslavia): Democratic Party

 In early 1924, Prime Minister Pašić succeeded in winning the support of some Democratic deputies around Svetozar Pribićević, to reject especially the Croatian demands for more influence.
-Therefore, the conflict between Pribićević and party leader Ljubomir Davidović heatened.
+Therefore, the conflict between Pribićević and party leader Ljubomir Davidović heated.
 While Pribićević intransigently persisted on the principle of the unitary Yugoslavia, Davidović favoured moderation and concessions considering the Croatian demands.
 Hence, Pribićević and fourteen fellow lawmakers left the Democratic Party and founded the Independent Democratic Party, which readily joined a "National Bloc" coalition with the Radical Party of Prime Minister Pašić.

 The Slovenian, Croatian, Croatian Serb and Bosnian sections, led by Svetozar Pribićević, moved to the latter.
 The Democratic Party thus shrunk mostly to Serbia, Macedonia, and Montenegro, while in the former Austro-Hungarian areas of the state, the Independent Democratic Party prevailed.

 The Democratic Party was in and out of government, either independently or as part of a coalition, until 1929 when King Alexander abolished the Vidovdan Constitution and created a personal dictatorship, changing the name of the country to Kingdom of Yugoslavia.
 The Democratic Party remained in opposition until World War II.

 After Davidović's death in 1940, Milan Grol took over the presidency of the party.

 During the invasion of Yugoslavia by Nazi Germany in 1941, Grol and most of the party leadership fled to the United Kingdom.
 After the war, the Democratic Party called for a boycott of communist-organized elections in 1945.
 The Communist Party (KPJ) led by Josip Broz Tito banned the Democratic Party in 1946.